rgroten/ovirt-api-scripts/README.md

 ### ovirt-backup-db.sh

 This script will backup your oVirt/RHEV Manager database and copy it to a standby host, then cleanup any old backups stored on the standby.
 Run from cron.
+As of RHEV/oVirt 3.6 this script can be replaced with a built-in monitor on storage domains.

 ### ovirt-check-storage-pools.sh